AndrewJBateman/ionic-angular-stock-data/README.md

           this.chartLabels.push(entry.date);
           this.chartData[0].data.push(entry.close);
         }
-        console.log('chart data: ', this.chartData[0].data);
       });
 }
 ```

 ## Features

 * ng2-charts has 8 types of charts: line, bar, radar, pie, polarArea, doughnut, bubble and scatter.
-The user can choose between line (default) and bar charts.
+In this app the user can choose between line (default) and bar charts.

 ## Status & To-do list